You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 An expanded, narrative biography follows.
-Full academic C.V. is available at the link in the left column.
+A full academic C.V. is available at the link in the left column.

-You can find archived video of a number of my talks, conference addresses, and interviews on YouTube.
+You can find archived video of a number of Spaf's talks, conference addresses, and interviews on YouTube.

 General